robbyt/mcp-io/examples/cli_prompt/README.md

 │                 │   Message Template     │                  │
 └─────────────────┘                        └──────────────────┘
          │            [
-         │              {role: "system", content: "You are..."},
-         │              {role: "user", content: "Create greeting for World"}
+         │              {role: "system", content: "You are an expert writer..."}, │              {role: "user", content: "Write a blog post about AI..."}
          │            ]
          │
          │  3.
 Client uses template with LLM API v
 ┌─────────────────┐
-│ Application     │ ───> "Hello World!
-How are you today?"
+│ Application     │ ───> Generated content based on prompt
 │ Response        │
 └─────────────────┘
 ```